-The X-minute neighbourhood is all about ‘living locally’—giving people the ability to meet most of their everyday needs within an X-minute walk, cycle or local public transport trip of their home.
+The 5, 10, and 15-minute city is all about living locally.
+Giving people the ability to meet most of their everyday needs within a 15-minute walk, scooter, cycle, or public transport trip of their home.
+This concept was first developed in Paris to reduce transport emissions and increase vibrancy, wellbeing, and safety within communities.

 Current approaches for measuring inequality are insufficient or unsuitable for promoting and designing equitable built environments and urban systems.
 We demonstrate how a new approach can be used to support decision making to foster equity in the built environment.